puppetlabs/puppet/api/docs/http_api_index.md

 * [JSON](https://tools.ietf.org/html/rfc7159)
 * [PSON](./pson.md)

-`YAML` was supported in earlier versions of puppet, but is no longer for security reasons.
+`YAML` was supported in earlier versions of Puppet, but is no longer for security reasons.